w3c/trace-context/spec/50-privacy.md

 authentication calls from or to external services.

-Services may also define an algorithm and audit mechanism to validate randomness of incoming or outgoing random numbers in traceparent `field`.
+Services may also define an algorithm and audit mechanism to validate randomness of incoming or outgoing random numbers in the `traceparent` field.
 Note, this algorithm will be services-specific and not a part of this specification.
 One example can be a temporal algorithms where reversible hash function is applied to the current clock time.
 So receiver can validate that the time is in agreed